-To convert a measurement in beers to a measurement in fluid ounces, multiply the beer volume by the following conversion ratio: 12 fluid ounces/beer.
-Knowing the number of standard drinks in alcohol-containing beverages can help you understand how much alcohol you are consuming and make informed decisions about your health.
-Yet, many people are surprised to learn what counts as a drink.
-Drinks like beer, wine, and distilled spirits often contain very different amounts of alcohol.
+To convert Beers to Fluid Ounces multiply the beer volume by the following conversion factor: 12 Fluid Ounces / Beer.
+Knowing the number of standard drinks in alcohol-containing beverages can help you to understand your alcohol consumption and make informed choices about your health.
+Yet, many people are surprised by what’s considered a drink.
+The amount of alcohol in beer, wine and distilled spirits is often quite varied.

 How to Convert Beers to Fluid Ounces